Dispersion relations of generalized one-dimensional phononic crystals: Introduction

 Traditionally, analytical procedures for obtaining the dispersion relation in one-dimensional homogeneous media have been presented separately in the literature \cite{Doyle-1997,Graff-1999,Royer-2022}, starting with classical media such as the bar (longitudinal and torsional waves) and the Euler-Bernoulli beam (flexural waves) to continue with modified models (higher-order rod or beam theories).
-The intricacy grows as the number of variables increases, rendering the analytical solutions for the differential equation of time-varying motion difficult to handle, particularly when factoring in localized disruptions within the medium like attached objects or variations in material and cross-sectional properties.
-Hence, it's beneficial to present the constitutive equations in a first-order format \cite{Lazaro-2024b}, as it simplifies the expression of continuity conditions across progressively expanding degrees of freedom (such as displacement, rotation, force, moments, etc.) into a matrix.
-Consequently, the objective of this paper is to construct a comprehensive analytical framework in matrix notation aimed at deriving the dispersion relationship of one-dimensional elastic waveguides accommodating an arbitrary number of scatterers (be they resonators, inclusions, or heterogeneities), all while assuming a flexible number of degrees of freedom in the modeling process.\\
+The intricacy grows as the number of variables increases, rendering the analytical solutions for the differential equation of time-varying motion difficult to handle, particularly when factoring in localized disruptions within the medium like attached structures or changes in properties of cross sections or material.
+Hence, it's beneficial to present the constitutive equations in a first-order format \cite{Lazaro-2025a}, as it simplifies the expression of continuity conditions across progressively expanding degrees of freedom (such as displacement, rotation, force, moments, etc.) into a matrix. \\